operator-framework/operator-sdk/doc/dev/developer_guide.md

 $ make lint
 ```

+**NOTE** Note that for it is required to install `golangci-lint` locally.
+For more info see its [doc](https://github.com/golangci/golangci-lint#install)

 ## How to test the changes done for Ansible/Helm based-operator projects?

-If your change is NOT in the scaffold files then, you will need build an new image with the changes performed in order to test it locally.
-And then, when you build and test your POC project locally with this new image you will be able to check changes in the Ansible/Helm operator image as their libs.
-Following the steps
+If the change performed is NOT in the scaffold files or sdk commands then, is required to build an new image with the changes done to test it locally.
+In this way, by using this dev image in an operator project locally we will be able to check the changes made for the Ansible/Helm based-operator.

 ### For Ansible